bluebrown/go-template-cli/README.md

 Render json, yaml, & toml with go templates from the command line.

 The templates are executed with the [text/template](https://pkg.go.dev/text/template) package.
-This means they come with the additional risks and benefits the text templates provide.
+This means they come with the additional risks and benefits of the text template engine.

 ## Synopsis